|

 a camera on a doomed planet to experience what

-planetcide looked like from a victim's perspective.
+planetcide felt like from a victim's perspective.
 "Elite victim" did not exist in Elite

 lexicography.
 "We don't recognize obstacles -- we overcome them,"